ml-opensource/Playbook/README.md

 Here are the recurring meetings the iOS team takes part in:

 #### iOS Team Meeting
 This is the main meeting in the iOS team, where we talk about the latest things happening in our team.
-General direction of the team, brief general team performance review, what people need help with, amount of workload, should we use or not _that_ framework, etc. This happens in the first Monday of each month.
+General direction of the team, brief general team performance review, what people need help with, amount of workload, should we use or not _that_ framework, etc. This happens on the first Monday of each month.

 #### Friday Tech Talk
 This is a monthly meeting, that occurs on the fourth Friday of every month.
 Anyone in the engineering team can talk about anything cool that they implemented recently.
 It could be using some new technology, some cool framework, a nice animation, a clever algorithm or anything similar to this.
 The meeting is held in the Copenhagen office, but if anyone from other offices wants to attend, we can enable a video call.